 Does your view from home need an upgrade?
 If you’ve ever stared blankly at your naked window and wondered, what the heck do I do with you?
-Know you are not alone, my friend.
+Know you are not alone, my friend, and a box valance may be the perfect answer.

-Okay, so here’s how you get started… your “ingredient list,” if you will:
+OK, so here’s how you get started…your “ingredient list” if you will:

 - Plywood for front of box frames